UK-Biobank/UKB-Git-Audit-Tool/README.md

 # UKB-Git-Audit-Tool
-Tool for auditing Git repos for potential data breaches concerning UK Biobank data.
-Scans commit history and flags files with sensitive content.
-Easy to use—just drop the executable into your repo and run.
+The UKB-Git-Audit-Tool is a utility designed to audit Git repositories for potential exposure of UK Biobank data.
+It performs a comprehensive scan of the repository’s commit history—including deleted files—to identify and flag content that may contain sensitive information.

+The tool supports both executable and Python script modes, making it suitable for a range of environments and workflows.

 ## Features

-- **Automated Scanning:** Scans your Git repository for files containing sensitive UK Biobank data.
+- **Automated Scanning:** Scans your Git repository for files containing UK Biobank data.
-- **Comprehensive Audit:** Checks entire commit history, inlcuding deleted files.
+- **Comprehensive Audit:** Checks full commit history, including deleted files.
 - **Customizable Rules:** Easily extend or modify patterns for sensitive data detection.
 - **Clear Reporting:** Generates detailed reports highlighting potential data breaches.
 - **Cross-Platform:** Works on Windows as an executable, or can be run as a Python script.